ChetnaNSharma/Alumni-Connect/Contributing.md

 * React JS
 * Node JS

-# 🏆 After this, project admin and mentors will review the changes and will merge your PR if they are found good, otherwise we will suggest the required changes.
+# 🏆 After this, the project admin and mentors will review the changes and will merge your PR if they are found good, otherwise we will suggest the required changes.

 💥 Issues:
 For major changes, you are welcomed to open an issue about what you would like to contribute.
 Enhancements will be appreciated.